-Synonym or path and file name of this table.
-The synonym is entered directly, whereas the path and table name are entered in single quotation marks (see examples).
+Synonym or path and file names of this table.
+The synonym is entered directly, whereas the path and table names are entered in single quotation marks (see examples of the SQL command, names of the table columns to be transferred - separate several columns by a comma).
+Q parameters must be bound to all columns entered here.